 Here is a list of what I request on shearing day in order to make life easier for you, me, and most importantly: your sheep!

-- Have your sheep completely off of feed and water for a minimum of 12 hours prior to shearing and do not feed them again until after they have been shorn.
-When shearing New Zealand style, having a full stomach is not only very uncomfortable for the sheep, but can also cause them to suffocate, so please: DO NOT FEED ANY SOONER THAN 12 HOURS BEFORE SHEARING so that the sheep have adequate time to empty out.
-If the sheep have not been kept off of feed/water for at least 12 hours by the time I arrive, I will not be able to shear that day and a minimum $50 fee will be charged to the customer.
+- Have your sheep completely off of feed and water for a minimum of 12 hours prior to shearing and do not give them any access to food or water until after they have been shorn.
+When shearing New Zealand style, having a full stomach is not only very uncomfortable for the sheep, but can also cause them to suffocate, so please: COMPLETELY WITHHOLD FEED AND WATER FOR A MINIMUM OF 12 HOURS PRIOR TO SHEARING so that the sheep have adequate time to empty out.
+Withholding feed and water prior to shearing is a standard health/welfare practice among sheep producers across the world.
+It would be cruel not to do it. *

-- If we’re shearing in the morning, or anytime there might be moisture/precipitation, you must keep the sheep in the barn, or completely covered on all sides in a pen, the night before.
-Rain, sprinkles, fog, and dew lead to wet sheep, and wet sheep will not be shorn.
-The sheep need to be bone dry for shearing.
+- You must keep the sheep in a barn, stable, or completely covered on all sides in a pen, the night before shearing.
+Rain, sprinkles, fog, and dew lead to wet sheep, and due to the hazard of handling them, wet sheep will not be shorn.
+The sheep need to be bone dry for shearing. *

 - Electricity.
 Have it in the form of a live outlet, extension cord, or generator next to where the shearing will take place.
 My overhead shearing motor only draws about 7 amps, so a standard, grounded, household 110v outlet is perfectly adequate.